Conservation Donation Rules

 Section 2031(c) of the Internal Revenue Code provides an estate tax exclusion of up to 40 percent of the encumbered value of land (but not improvements) protected by a "qualified conservation easement."
 That exclusion is capped at $500,000 and is further reduced if the easement reduced the land’s value by less than 30 percent at the time of the contribution.
 To qualify, an easement must meet all the requirements of a "qualified conservation contribution" under section 170(h).
 In addition, to be a "qualified conservation easement," it must prohibit all but “de minimis commercial recreational use” and cannot qualify solely for purposes of historic preservation.
 This benefit is limited to the family of the original easement donor, although it can be taken by each spouse and subsequent generations.
 Donations by will and post-mortem donations are also eligible, but please note that such donations forego the opportunity for an income tax deduction.
 In 2013, Congress permanently repealed the geographic limitations (see map) that limited this incentive to about half the country prior to 2001.
 Other important rules and tax implications apply; for more details, see:

-- New for 2012: Article on estate tax changes by attorney Timothy Lindstrom
+- Article on estate tax changes by attorney Timothy Lindstrom

 - Conservation Options for Heirs to Land